 My father had worked as a humble plasterer most of his life; but occasionally he was called to restore architectural plasterworks in older buildings.
 This disregard for integrity of a space did not sit well with his sense of aesthetics, and he rightly wondered what else was to come.

 The row of "confessionals" (like sentry boxes for the guarding of souls), morphed into a single room.
 The baptistry, once housed at the far end of the lady chapel was uprooted.
 It re-appeared at the entrance to the church; and to accomodate the change, benches which had once been filled by parishioners to "crush level" were removed.

-It seemed to us that there was a direct correlation between cutting off access to the view of the confessionals, and Our heavenly mother's, Lady chapel; to the fall in parishioner numbers.
+It seemed to us that there was a direct correlation between cutting off access to the view of the confessionals, (and simultaneously Our heavenly mother's, Lady chapel); to the fall in parishioner numbers.

 Historically, the original Icon of Our Lady of Perpetual Help had been placed in the church of St. Matthew in Rome by Our Lady's request, and the first copy of this icon came to Bishop Eton in Liverpool, on April 26th 1866.

-The adage "out of sight, is out of mind," holds true for Matthew, and even more so the presence of Our Lady.
+If "Out of sight, is out of mind," holds true for Matthew Honan, then so too the devotion to Our Blessed Mother.